 example – I had butterflies this morning, but they went just before the exam.

-fly definition
+fly idioms

 A fly is an insect with 1 pair of wings and compound eyes.
 They come in different sizes but are all annoying in my opinion (especially the ones that bite!).